BRIMANO/Python-Project/README.md

 #### Results

 ![Top Trending Skills for Data Analysts in France](images/Top%20Trending%20Skills%20for%20Data%20Analysts%20in%20France.png)
-*Line chart visualizing the top trending skills for data analysts in the France in 2023.*
+*Line chart visualizing the top trending skills for data analysts in France in 2023.*

 ### **Insights**